Capitalisk/ldpos-crypt/README.md

-# lisk-dex-encrypt-password
+# ldpos-crypt
-CLI command to quickly encrypt a passphrase for use by lisk-dex
+CLI command to quickly encrypt and decrypt text.